 From tough stains to clogged drains, lemons are the cleaners you didn’t know you needed.
-Take advantage of the surprising benefits of lemon.
+Take advantage of the surprising benefits of cleaning with lemon.

 Clean brass and copper